zbrox/licenz/README.md

 You need to have [cargo](https://github.com/rust-lang/cargo/) installed and then just type `cargo run` in the same folder where `Cargo.toml` is located.

-Alternatively this might be published on [crates.io](https://crates.io) later on.
+This utility is also published on [crates.io](https://crates.io/crates/licenz).

 # How do I use this?